 It is encouraging that OP&F is meeting the target funding period of 30 years for statutory benefits.
-However, the 30-year funding period required by 742.16 will likely not be satisfied in 2022 once the triennial actuarial valuation and 5-year experience study are conducted.
+However, the 30-year funding period required by 742.16 will likely not be satisfied in 2022 once the triennial actuarial valuation and 5-year experience study are conducted and the assumed rate of return is reduced to 7.50% or below.
 ORSC and OP&F may wish to begin to encourage review of potential changes which may be necessary.

 The improved funding period in recent years was partly due to the increase in allocation of employer contributions toward statutory pension benefits, leaving reduced contributions toward health care.
 This has the impact of further jeopardizing the solvency of the retiree health trust.
-ORSC may wish to encourage further analysis of potential changes to rectify this long term problem.
+ORSC may wish to encourage further analysis of potential changes to rectify this long-term problem.